chung-leong/react-seq/examples/media-cap/README.md

 ![screenshot](./img/screenshot-1.jpg)

-Click on one of the buttons to open up a dialog box that captures the specific type of media.
+Click on one of the buttons to open up a dialog box that captures a specific type of media.

 To see the final file sizes (after gzip), run `npm run build` then `npm run analyze`.